hwakabh/bennu-official.page/README.md

 - Runtime and Component versions
   - Python : 3.6.4
   - Django : 2.2.6
-  - `pip` is used as package management: version 19.2.3
+  - `pip3` is used as package management: version 19.2.3

 ***